-A Tivoli Storage Manager policy for data protection management contains rules that determine how client data is stored and managed.
-The primary purpose of a policy is to control which storage pool client data is initially stored in, and to define retention criteria that controls how many copies of objects are stored and how long the copies are retained.
+In the Tivoli Storage Manager environment, a policy for data protection management contains rules that determine how client data is stored and managed.
+The primary purpose of a policy is to implement the following data management objectives:

+- Control which storage pool client data is initially stored in - · Define retention criteria that controls how many copies of objects are stored - · Define how long copies of objects are retained

 Policy-based data management helps you to focus on the business requirements for protecting data rather than on managing storage devices and media.
 Administrators define policies and assign client nodes to a policy domain.